-There the Company receives written or electronic notice of a class action lawsuit, settlement, or verdict directly relating to a client account, ill forward all notices, proof of claim forms, and other materials, to the client.
-Electronic mail is acceptable where appropriate if the client has thorized contact in this manner. it as
+Where the Company receives written or electronic notice of a class action lawsuit, settlement, or verdict directly relating to a client account, it will forward all notices, proof of claim forms, and other materials, to the client.
+Electronic mail is acceptable where appropriate if the client has authorized contact in this manner.